GadgetSeed/gadgetseed/README.md

    ```
 -->

-## Building the executable
+## Executable build

-1. Run the make command
+1. Execute the make command

-   Run the make command in the directory where you expanded the source tree.
+   Execute the make command in the directory where you extracted the source tree.

    ```sh
    make
    ```

-1. Selecting a System by Configuration
+1. System selection by configuration

-   When you see the following, select the system you want to build.
-Enter a number from 1 to 11 to select the system.
+   When the following content is displayed, select the system to build.
+Enter a number from 1 to 11 to select your system.

    ```sh
    *** Select target system ***